zyf0717/zyf0717.github.io/_posts/2026-05-07-day1-vs-day2-agentic-ai.markdown

 As the industry moved from machine code to higher-level languages, frameworks, managed runtimes, cloud platforms, and code generators, the value of manually producing low-level mechanics declined, while the value of system understanding increased.

 LLMs extend this pattern by compressing boilerplate and first-pass implementation even further.
-But they differ from earlier abstraction layers in one important way: they are less deterministic.
+But they differ from earlier abstraction layers in one major way: they are less deterministic.
 A compiler, framework, or traditional code generator transforms known inputs into *predictable* outputs; LLMs and agentic systems infer intent, fill gaps, invent structure, choose libraries, make assumptions, and produce *plausible* artifacts that may or may not reflect the real operating constraints.

 That matters because production environments are usually built around deterministic expectations: fixed interfaces, repeatable deployments, stable data contracts, known permissions, predictable failure modes, auditable changes, and recoverable states.